Portrait of José Antonio Esquivel Gaytan

 Mar 2018 – Oct 2018

-Clinical Supervisor and Lecturer
+Clinical Supervisor & Lecturer

 Universidad del Valle de México, Mexico